shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ## Dispelling Spells

-As an action, you may dismiss any ongoing spell that you have cast, even if the spell explicitly stated that it was permanent.
+You may spend 1 AP to dismiss any ongoing spell that you have cast, even if the spell explicitly stated that it was permanent.

 # Reality Bender Class Features